alelievr/Modern-Rendering-Introduction/GPUArchitecture.md

 ## APIs

-The API to use the GPU is still evolving fast a new features are becoming unlocked as new hardware and drivers are released, a lot of the design choices on the rendering architecture come from these limitations.
+The APIs to access the GPU are evolving fast and new features are added as new hardware and drivers are released (mesh shaders, hardware ray-tracing, work graphs, etc.).
+A lot of the design choices on the rendering architecture come from working with the limitations of current APIs.
+It's even more true when working with multiple graphics APIs which is often needed for multi-platform support, most of the time, the design that works everywhere is chosen by aligning on the lowest common denominator.

+In this course we'll not talk about a particular graphics API in details but the we'll be following the conventions of DirectX12 which is the most advanced graphics API in term of feature set to this day.
+Similar concept also exists on Vulkan and Metal, they just often use different names.

+If you want to learn low-level APIs like Vulkan or DirectX12 in details, you can follow dedicated tutorials like [Vulkan Tutorial](https://vulkan-tutorial.com/) or [Learning DirectX12](https://www.3dgep.com/learning-directx-12-1/).

-For example one of the most limiting things on the GPU right now is that it's impossible to run a GPU program from the GPU.
+One of the most limiting things on the GPU right now is that it's impossible to run a GPU program from the GPU.
 It's always the CPU that triggers work on the GPU, but recently a new API is being designed to allow dispatching work from the GPU: the [Work Graphs](https://devblogs.microsoft.com/directx/d3d12-work-graphs/).

 It's still very new and not much implementation exists yet so I'm not going to use it in this course.
 What we'll try to do is to maximize the use of the GPU for every part of the renderer so when the Work Graph API becomes more widely implemented, we can transition to it easily.